ACINQ/eclair/CONTRIBUTING.md

 resolved if they agree with the fix.
 This makes it easier for reviewers to check that all their comments have been addressed.

+Rebasing a pull request while it is being reviewed makes it hard for reviewers to see what changed since their last review.
+Whenever possible, you should avoid rebasing and should only append new commits to the pull request.
+But you will have to rebase if your pull request conflicts with the master branch.
+When that happens, do not add new changes inside the rebased commits (except to fix conflicts of course): new changes should be added by additional commits after the rebase.

 It's recommended to take great care in writing tests and ensuring the entire test suite has a stable successful outcome; eclair uses continuous integration techniques and having a stable build helps the reviewers with their job.